 Candidates for conferral of a degree must be present at convocation, unless they apply in writing to the Vice President for Academic Administration for permission to graduate in absentia.
-The application, which must be made at least three weeks before the convocation, must include the reason for the request and the appropriate fee.
-The in absentia fee will not be charged to students who request to have their degree conferred at the end of the fall and summer terms and are unable to participate in the next succeeding convocation.
-(See the Financial Information section for fees.)
+The application must be made at least three weeks before convocation.
+Graduates with conferral dates at the end of summer or fall terms do not need to apply to graduate in absentia.